Bricktech2000/Notes/notes/c.md

 simplistically, whenever a _small integer type_ is used in an expression in [[c]], it is converted to a `signed int` regardless of its signedness, or to an `unsigned int` under specific conditions. this process is called the _integer promotions_. this has the side effect that almost no operation in [[c]] can be performed directly on _small integer types_; operations are always carried out on `int`s or larger types

-whenever a binary [[operator]] is applied to two operands of different types, [[c]] enforces an implicit conversion of one of the operands to the type of the other operand. the rules for this process are called _the usual arithmetic conversions_. simplistically, if one of the arguments has a [[floating point]] type, then the other is converted to that [[floating point]] type; otherwise, the _integer promotions_ are performed on both operands. then, if both operands have identical signedness, the operand with lesser _conversion rank_ is converted to the type of the other; otherwise, things get complicated and unintuitive
+whenever a binary [[operator]] is applied to two operands of different types, [[c]] enforces an implicit conversion of one of the operands to the type of the other operand. the rules for this process are called _the usual arithmetic conversions_. simplistically, if one of the arguments has a [[float]]ing-point type, then the other is converted to that [[float]]ing-point type; otherwise, the _integer promotions_ are performed on both operands. then, if both operands have identical signedness, the operand with lesser _conversion rank_ is converted to the type of the other; otherwise, things get complicated and unintuitive

 &mdash; Effective C p.
 49-55 and <https://stackoverflow.com/questions/46073295/implicit-type-promotion-rules>